 The short answer is that as of yet there is no certain ‘best’ time to ingest CrM.
 Studies argue left, right and centre as to the best approach and there is no definitive answer.
 Analysing literature trends begin to appear though.
 On non-training days it is generally agreed that ingestion timing is less important, basically whenever suits the individual.

-Having examined previous research and reviews, it can be tentatively proposed, that fractionally more studies support that of post workout supplementation.
+Having examined previous research and reviews, it can be tentatively proposed that fractionally more studies support post-workout supplementation.

 What is agreed is that CrM intake, combined with carbohydrate enhances the efficiency of skeletal muscle uptake.